Feefo logo

 Reading Time: 3 minutes

-Despite taking safety precautions and carrying out a risk assessment, there is still a possibility that a guest will be injured at your holiday home.
-It’s a worrying thought for holiday rental owners who could face legal bills and damages should someone make a successful claim against them.
+Despite taking safety precautions and carrying out a risk assessment to reduce potential risks, there is still a possibility that a guest will be injured at your holiday home.

-Regardless of whether the injury is the guest’s fault (e.g. they have ignored safety instructions or have been reckless) or if it’s due to negligence on the property owners part, here is what you need to do if the worst happens.
+Regardless of whether the injury is the guest’s fault (for example they have ignored your safety instructions or have been reckless) or the injury is due to negligence on the property owner’s part, here is what you need to do.

 Don’t admit liability